Skip to main content

 You can edit existing variant breakouts to change their configuration, enable/disable them, or delete them entirely.
 This guide covers all management operations for variant breakouts.

-1. Navigate to MerchandisingVariant Breakouts in the dashboard
+1. Go to MerchandisingVariant Breakouts in the dashboard

 2. Find the breakout you want to edit in the list